 This FAQ is an attempt to answer common questions on InChI-related concepts and the structure and meaning of InChIs.
 Where possible we quote directly from the official IUPAC/InChI Trust sites and the distribution.

 The original ‘Unofficial InChI FAQ’ was created by Nick Day at the Unilever Centre, Department of Chemistry, Cambridge University.
-In 2011, the document has been revised and updated, with the permission of Nick Day, by the InChI Trust to take into account recent developments of InChI itself and the InChI software.
+In 2011, the document has been revised and updated, with the permission of Nick Day, by the InChI Trust to take into account recent developments of InChI itself and the InChI software; it was then further updated.
 It has the status of an official FAQ.

-The description of InChI in this FAQ corresponds now to the latest software release of Fall 2011 and to the latest official documentation.
+The description of InChI in this FAQ corresponds now to the latest software release v.
+1.05 of 2017 and to the latest official documentation.
 Most of the examples below use Standard InChI & InChIKey.

 1.2.
 Who is responsible for InChI?